afcarl/fss17/lace2.md

 ### Membership disclosure

 Focuses
-on protecting a personâ€™s micro data.
+on protecting a person's micro data.

 - If an
-attacker is able to confirm that the target€™s data is contained in a particular data set.
+attacker is able to confirm that the target's data is contained in a particular data set.

 For example, if the data set contains